SomeClown/Jackanapes/README.md

 you kept the "jackanapes" name and point to the github repo at: https://github.com/SomeClown/Jackanapes.
 However, that is your choice.

+Lastly, I welcome any and all contributions, pull requests, forks, comments, and suggestions.

 NOTE: _Since rewriting the authentication methods, putting everything into a YAML file, the entire authorization module is redundant and doing nothing except logging every call made to it, which of course is on every run since we're wrapping all functions with that module/method.
 The only reason this is all still happening is because I want to